Roltechreal/DSA-Project/README.md

 From our Analysis, it is seen that the Management needs to Foucus on the three Regions in terms of Slary payments to both genders.

 ### For the distribution of pay by Department:
-There is no much difference in salary distribution between male and female.
+There is no much difference in salary distribution between male and female, but in Legal Department, male has 5.13% and female has 3.34% distribution. in Accounting Department, male has 4.11% while female has 2.93%.

+#To Find out of the company Palmora meets the Requirement of $90,000 salary to its staff
+They did not  reach the requirement $90,000 Minimum per employee, according to the analysis carried out, because, about 117 employee are paid $80,000, so this is below what the government ask them to pay the employees.